 Earlier we discussed how I first found out about Credit Karma and how, as a seasoned financial professional, I was inclined to think that Credit Karma is a scam offer for free credit scores.
-I decided to do a review after being asked about it repeatedly.
+I decided to do a review after seeing some Credit Karma reviews that don’t really answer my questions (or the questions others seem to be asking.)

 Update: Read here about an opt-in service Credit Karma review credit monitoring as a free additional service.